MaterializeInc/materialize/doc/user/content/demos/log-parsing.md

     `top_products` | Most commonly viewed product pages `unique_visitors` | Count of unique visitors, determined by IP address

-1. To see the query that underlies this view, use `SHOW CREATE VIEW`:
+1. To see the query that underlies a view, use `SHOW CREATE VIEW`:

     ```sql
-    SHOW CREATE VIEW avg_dps_for_searcher
+    SHOW CREATE VIEW unique_visitors;
     ```

     From these results, we can see that the query that this view describes is: